 Now, it is this ministry, its action, the rules which apply to it, that are in question.
 As to organization, we are but little reproached with too much insisting upon it.

 To my mind, it is evident that the coming of Christ was before the eyes of the apostles; and this, whilst at the same time caring for the Church in an indefatigable manner, and making provision that such care should not fail it.
-But the apostles could not cause that the power&#8212;and there was power&#8212;of their ministry should continue after their death.
-See what Paul says to the Ephesians (@Acts 20:22 - 30), and what Peter teaches; @1 Peter 1: 14, 15.
+But the apostles could not cause that the power -- and there was power -- of their ministry should continue after their death.
+See what Paul says to the Ephesians (@Acts 20: 22-30), and what Peter teaches; @1 Peter 1: 14, 15.
 Now, the kingdom of God is in power.
-The power of the ministry of the apostles has disappeared, and the consequence has gradually been the corruption of the Church and frightful disorder; so that one has seen what was called *order* and *holy orders* become the seat of the enemy&#8217;s power, and what called itself the *Church* to be that which truth had to combat.
+The power of the ministry of the apostles has disappeared, and the consequence has gradually been the corruption of the Church and frightful disorder; so that one has seen what was called *order* and *holy orders* become the seat of the enemy's power, and what called itself the *Church* to be that which truth had to combat.

 Now, in the perilous times of the last days, when there should be the form of godliness and its power denied, to what does the apostle (in view of everything which, before his prophetic eyes was springing up in the Church) direct his beloved Timothy, his son in the faith, this devoted heart into which he was pouring out his own?
-Here is the language he holds to him, &#8220;But continue thou in the things which thou hast learned and hast been assured of, knowing of whom thou hast learned them&#8230; All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness; that the man of God may be perfect, throughly furnished unto all good works.&#8221; Now, it is very certain that this goes much farther than direction for the walk of the Church, that it embraces everything.
-The man of God is not simply a Christian; he is a man acting in the work and Church of&#8221; God.
-This was the case with Timothy, to whom the epistle is addressed, and to whom Paul says, &#8220;Thou, O man of God,&#8221; @1 Timothy 6: 11.
+Here is the language he holds to him, "But continue thou in the things which thou hast learned and hast been assured of, knowing of whom thou hast learned them ... .
+All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness; that the man of God may be perfect, throughly furnished unto all good works."
+Now, it is very certain that this goes much farther than direction for the walk of the Church, that it embraces everything.
+The man of God is not simply a Christian; he is a man acting in the work and Church of God.
+This was the case with Timothy, to whom the epistle is addressed, and to whom Paul says, "Thou, O man of God," @1 Timothy 6: 11.
 He needed to know how he ought to behave himself in the house of God; @1 Timothy 3: 15.